Grothendieck--Serre for constant reductive group schemes: Geometric lemmata

-\bpp[A variant of Lindel's lemma] According to a lemma of Lindel \cite{Lin81}*{Proposition~1 \emph{et seq} Lemma}, an \'etale extension of local rings $A\to B$ with trivial extension of residue fields induces isomorphisms for a well-chosen non-unit $r\in A$.
-In our context in which the prescribed $B$ is essentially smooth over a valuation ring, we will prove the following variant of \emph{loc. cit.} that allows us to fix the $r\in B$ in advance, at the cost of that $A$ is a carefully-chosen local ring of an affine space over that valuation ring.
-This result will be the key geometric input for dealing with torsors under a reductive group scheme that descends to the Pr\"{u}fer base ring, and, as the cited work of Lindel on the Bass--Quillen conjecture for vector bundles, it reduces us to studying torsors on opens of affine spaces. \epp
+\bpp[A variant of Lindel's lemma] A useful lemma due to Lindel \cite{Lin81}*{Proposition~1 and Lemma} states that an \'etale extension of local rings $A\to B$ with trivial extension of residue fields induces isomorphisms along a well-chosen non-unit $r\in A$:

+In our context, where $B$ is essentially smooth over a valuation ring, we will prove a variant of \emph{loc.~cit.} that allows us to fix the $r\in B$ in advance, at the cost of carefully choosing $A$ to be a local ring of an affine space over that valuation ring.
+This result will be a crucial geometric tool for addressing torsors under a `constant' reductive group scheme.
+Like Lindel's work on the Bass--Quillen conjecture for vector bundles and more generally our work \cite{GL25} on the Bass--Quillen conjecture for torsors, it also reduces our problem to studying torsors on open subsets of relative affine spaces. \epp